BrianOtto/ui-builder/README.md

 [Ren-C](https://github.com/metaeducation/ren-c)

 A branch of the open-sourced, Rebol 3 interpreter.
-This is the magic that allows you to script your apps in Rebol and have two-way communicate with the JavaScript and your UI.
+This is the magic that allows you to script your apps in Rebol and have two-way communication with the JavaScript and your UI.

 [UIkit](https://github.com/uikit/uikit)

-This is the CSS framework that allows your app to be mobile ready and have a modern, lightweight UI.
+This is the CSS framework that allows your apps to be mobile ready and have a modern, lightweight UI.

 [Font Awesome](https://github.com/FortAwesome/Font-Awesome)